Leflore County School District: History

 In October 2013, the State of Mississippi took control of the school district.
 The second person appointed by state as the head of the school district was Ilean Richards.

-Circa 2016, the rating of the Greenwood district was D. Unlike most state-mandated school district consolidations, in which a larger district absorbs a smaller district, in this instance two districts of roughly equal size merged; in 2016 the Leflore district had 2,405 students and the Greenwood district had 2,846 students while the Leflore district had 2,405 students.
+Circa 2016, the rating of the Greenwood district was D. Unlike most state-mandated school district consolidations, in which a larger district absorbs a smaller district, in this instance two districts of roughly equal size merged; in 2016 the Leflore district had 2,405 students and the Greenwood district had 2,846.
 Adam Ganucheau and Zachary Oren Smith of Mississippi Today described both districts as being "large".

 David Jordan, a member of the Mississippi Senate, criticized the upcoming Greenwood-Leflore merger since the Leflore district's performance in state tests was worse than that of the Greenwood district; their respective grades from the Mississippi Department of Education circa 2016-2017 were F and C.

 Richards resigned in 2017, and James Johnson-Waldington became the district head.

+In 2019 the Leflore County and Greenwood school districts were merged and became the Greenwood-Leflore Consolidated School District to help integrate and provide equal resources to all students.